RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 #### Trade offs

-If we increase the memorysamples config, it expires the keys faster, but it costs more CPU cycles, which increases latency of commands.
+If we increase the `maxmemory-samples` config, it expires the keys faster, but it costs more CPU cycles, which increases latency of commands.
 Secondly, increasing the expiry of keys helps but that requires significant changes to application logic.

 ### Use better serializer